The children of Japan's Fukushima battle an invisible enemy

 “I try to keep from going out and from opening the window,” said 34-year-old Ayumi Kaneta, who has three sons.
 “I buy food from areas away from Fukushima.
 This is our normal life now.”

-But this lack of outdoor play is having a detrimental effect on Koriyama’s children, both physical and mentally.
+But this lack of outdoor play is having a detrimental affect on Koriyama’s children, both physical and mentally.

 “Compared to before the disaster, you can certainly see a fall in the results of physical strength and ability tests - things like grip strength, running and throwing balls,” said Toshiaki Yabe, an official with the Koriyama city government.